GIST-DSLab/ARC_Prompt/Logical_coherence/README.md

 is to identify common logical patterns among given examples and use them to deduce the most logically coherent answer.

-## How to conduct an experiment to evaluate the logical coherence of LLM?
+## How to experiment to evaluate the logical coherence of LLM?
-To evalute the logical coherence of LLM with ARC tasks, We used a various prompt techniques such as chain of thought, least to most and tree of t thoughts
+To evaluate the logical coherence of LLM with ARC tasks, We used various prompt techniques such as CoT, LtM, and ToT.

-Below figures explain all of the process.
+The below figures explain the process.

 <img src="https://github.com/GIST-DSLab/ARC_Prompt/assets/22788924/132a2cf7-c10c-4756-8093-22e524fadf70"  width="50%" height="50%"/>